-- 47 -[PROPOSED] JUDGMENT accordance with the procedures and schedules determined by the Watermaster.
-Any assessment which becomes delinquent, as defined by rules and regulations promulgated by the Watermaster shall bear interest at the then current real property tax delinquency rate for the county in which the property of the delinquent Party is located.
+18.4.11 Assessment Procedure.
+Each Party and Producer hereto is ordered to pay the assessments authorized in Paragraph 9 of this Judgment, which shall be levied and collected in accordance with the procedures and schedules determined by the Watermaster.
+Any assessment which becomes delinquent, as defined by rules and regulations promulgated by the Watermaster shall bear interest at the then current real property tax delinquency rate for the county in which the property of the delinquent Party or Producer is located.
 The United States shall not be subject to payment of interest absent congressional waiver of immunity for the imposition of such interest.
 This interest rate shall apply to any said delinquent assessment from the due date thereof until paid.
-The delinquent assessment, together with interest thereon, costs of suit, attorneys fees and reasonable costs of collection, may be collected pursuant to (1) motion by the Watermaster giving notice to the delinquent Party only; (2) Order to Show Cause proceeding, or (3) such other lawful proceeding as may be instituted by the Watermaster or the Court.
+The delinquent assessment, together with interest thereon, costs of suit, attorneys fees and reasonable costs of collection, may be collected pursuant to (1) motion by the Watermaster giving notice to the delinquent Party or Producer only; (2) Order to Show Cause proceeding, or (3) such other lawful proceeding as may be instituted by the Watermaster or the Court.
 The United States shall not be subject to costs and fees absent congressional waiver of immunity for such costs and fees.
-The delinquent assessment shall constitute a lien on the property of the Party as of the same time and in the same manner as does the tax lien securing county property taxes.
-The property of the United States shall not be subject to any lien.
-The Watermaster shall annually certify a list of all such unpaid delinquent assessments.
-The Watermaster shall include the names of those Parties and the amounts of the liens in its list to the County Assessor's Office in the same manner and at the same time as it does its Administrative Assessments.
-Watermaster shall account for receipt of all collections of assessments collected pursuant to this Judgment, and shall pay such amounts collected pursuant to this Judgment to the Watermaster.
-The Watermaster shall also have the ability to seek to enjoin Production of those Parties, other than the United States, who do not pay assessments pursuant to this Judgment.
+The delinquent assessment shall constitute a lien on the propose, and the Watermaster shall adopt and maintain, rules and regulations regarding determination of Production amounts and installation of individual water meters.
+The rules and regulations shall set forth approved devices or methods to measure or estimate Production.
+Producers who meter Production on the date of entry of this Judgment shall continue to meter Production.
+The Watermaster rules and regulations shall require Producers who do not meter Production on the effective date of entry of this Judgment to install water meters within two Years.